 This is almost unavoidable.
-Try to do this as carefully and sterile as possible.
+Try to do this as careful and sterile as possible.

-It may happen that there are magic mushrooms growing on the side of the container.
+It can happen that there are magic mushrooms growing on the side of the container.

 You can remove these by filling the grow kit with water.
 This way, the mycelium will come to the top, so you can better reach the mushrooms on the sides.